Supply

 Increased collaboration across the VCSE, public and private sectors to enable a strategic approach to workforce development.

-We’ll offer a range of learning and professional development workshops and activities to increase the capability in the VCSE sector to support and nurture the workforce, cultivating talent, and sharing insight, tools and approaches.
+We’re offering a range of learning and professional development workshops and activities to increase the capability in the VCSE sector to support and nurture the workforce, cultivating talent, and sharing insight, tools and approaches.

 Learning and professional development activities.